Merkel sounds upbeat on euro zone reform as coalition wrangles

 The draft resolution calls for a parliamentary working group to present a draft bill on the issue of creating an EMF by the end of April for lawmakers to vote on in June.

-The vote would be non-binding for the government, but could make it harder for Merkel — her political capital depleted after she lost support in last September’s election — to ignore conservative misgivings.
+The vote would be non-binding for the government, but could make it harder for Merkel - her political capital depleted after she lost support in last September’s election - to ignore her conservatives’ misgivings.

 The robust stance taken by the conservative German lawmakers on the euro zone issue threatens to complicate the reform process this year, which is seen as a critical but narrow window, with the European Parliament holding elections and Britain’s exit from the EU reaching its deadline in 2019.